 One earlier study of Westerners who participated as fighters on jihadi fronts between 1990 and 2010 concluded that one in nine foreign fighters returned for an attack in the West.
 A subsequent study showed that one in 11 jihadi terrorists in the West had previously fought in the ranks or received training from jihadi groups abroad.
-Phis study, however, also showed that of 26 terrorist plots in Europe, five "contained at least one individual who can be categorized as a genuine foreign fighter (that is, having joined a jihadi group to fight in its ranks) whereas eight plots ... had a link to a Western individual who went to a terrorist training camp."
-Thus, as noted by the study, experience abroad figured in half of the plots, although most of the plotters were not former foreign fighters but individuals who can best be categorized as foreign trainees-that is, individuals who specifically traveled abroad to obtain training and possible assistance to carry out terrorist plots at home.
+This study, however, also showed that of 26 terrorist plots in Europe, five "contained at least one individual who can be categorized as a genuine foreign fighter (that is, having joined a jihadi group to fight in its ranks) whereas eight plots ... had a link to a Western individual who went to a terrorist training camp."
+Thus, as noted by the study, experience abroad figured in half of the plots, although most of the plotters were not former foreign fighters but individuals who specifically traveled abroad to obtain training and possible assistance to carry out terrorist plots at home.

-According to the author's own research, of the 281 individuals who traveled abroad or attempted to travel abroad from the United States to join jihadi fronts or obtain training for terrorist plots at home between 9/11 and October 2018, only 28-one in 10-made it to their foreign destination, connected with a jihadi group, and returned to participate in a terrorist plot in the United States, and only one carried out a terrorist attack.^{32 b} This was Faisal Shahzad, who in 2010 attempted to detonate a car bomb in New York's Time Square.
-However, 18 percent of those who actually connected with a
+According to the author's own research, of the 281 individuals who traveled abroad or attempted to travel abroad from the United States to join jihadi fronts or obtain training for terrorist plots at home between 9/11 and October 2018, only 28-one in 10-made it to their foreign destination, connected with a jihadi group, and returned to participate in a terrorist plot in the United States, and only one carried out a terrorist attack.32 b This was Faisal Shahzad, who in 2010 attempted to detonate a car bomb in New York's Time Square.
+However, 18 percent of those who actually connected with a jihadi group returned to participate in a terrorist plot.
+All but one of these plots occurred before 2010.
+Authorities are now more alert to intercepting foreign travelers on their way out or as they attempt to return.
+As will be detailed later in this article, only one of the post-2011 travelers has been involved in a terrorist plot in the United States after returning.
+Almost all of the Islamic State returnees to the United States are in jail.

 The bloody terrorist campaign in Belgium and France in 2015 and 2016-including the terrorist attacks in Paris in November 2015, which left 130 persons dead, and in Brussels in March 2016, in which another 32 people died-appeared to underscore the increased threat posed by jihadis returning from Syria.
 This campaign was carried out by a network revolving around Abdelhamid Abaaoud, a Belgian national of Moroccan descent who traveled to Syria to join the Islamic State in 2013.34 It appears that Abaaoud's primary purpose was not to fight in Syria, but to recruit arriving Belgian and French foreign fighters for operations back home.
 He was also able to draw upon the support of radicalized confederates who had remained at home.
 They provided the hideouts, logistical support, weapons, and reinforcements to Abaaoud's operatives sent back from Syria.
 Many of Abaaoud's confederates came from the criminal underworld and knew how to obtain and operate firearms.
 To this, they added bomb-making skills obtained in Syria.
 The returnees, compared to those who had remained at home, more willingly accepted death.
-They carried out almost all of the suicide bombings and when cornered, often fought to the death.35
+They carried out almost all of the suicide bombings and when cornered, often fought to the death.